-Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the 10 Day Notice, February 22, 2019.
+Based on the foregoing, I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the 10 Day Notice, July 29, 2019.

-Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent owing for February 2019 as of March 12, 2019.
+Therefore, I find that the landlord is entitled to an Order of Possession for unpaid rent as of the date of this application, July 25, 2019.

-I note that the amount of rent on the tenancy agreement does not match the amount of rent being claimed on the 10 Day Notice.
-If there has been a rent increase, the appropriate Notice of Rent Increase forms must be submitted with the Application for Dispute Resolution to substantiate the claim for the increased rent; or the Direct Request Worksheet must clearly show any additional months for which the tenant still owes rent.
+I note that the amount of rent on the tenancy agreement (\$985.15) does not match the amount of rent being claimed on the 10 Day Notice (\$1,024.56).
+The Direct Request Worksheet must clearly show any additional months for which the tenant still owes rent; or, if there has been a rent increase, the appropriate Notice of Rent Increase forms must be submitted with the Application for Dispute Resolution to substantiate the claim for the increased rent.

-For this reason the landlord's application for a Monetary Order for unpaid rent is dismissed with leave to reapply.
+For this reason, the landlord's application for a Monetary Order for unpaid rent is dismissed with leave to reapply.